Top 100 Countries by Human Development Index (HDI) — Latest UNDP Ranking

 - Step 4: If you care about distribution, look at complementary indices (IHDI, GDI, GII, MPI, PHDI).

-A frequent misread is to treat HDI as “proof” of one policy model.
-The index is descriptive, not prescriptive: it tells you where outcomes are strong and where they lag, but it does not identify which reforms caused the change.
-Treat it as a starting point for deeper country analysis.
+HDI should not be treated as proof that one policy model is superior.
+The index is descriptive, not prescriptive: it shows where outcomes are strong and where they lag, but it does not identify which reforms caused the change.
+It works best as a starting point for deeper country analysis.

 Policy takeaways (why the composite structure matters)